ajhenley/gitbook/the_structure_theorem.md

 #The Structure Theorem

 ###The Structure Theorem
-The Structure Theorem states that a solution consists of a combination of three constructs.
+The Structure Theorem states that a solution can consist of a combination of just three constructs.
 They are sequence, selection and repetition control structures.
 You can represent each control structure in pseudocode.

 ###Three control structures
 ####Sequence